Tutorial

-network to open a layer-two state channel between two actors using the Hydra
+testing environment to open a layer 2 state channel between two participants using the Hydra Head protocol.
+We'll also use Mithril for fast node bootstrapping.

 and Y

-- Terminal access to a machine that can connect to and can be reached from the internet.
+- Terminal access to a machine which is reachable from the internet (forwarded ports)

-- someone else following this tutorial as well to connect to (recommended), or
+- Another participant following this tutorial (recommended), or

 preprod

-Required tools, this tutorial assumes to be available on your system:
+This tutorial assumes the following tools are available on your system:

 directory: